 san juan airport transfer avoid rip offs surge warning 1

-Uber is a popular San Juan Airport transfer choice when you travel light, surge pricing is inactive, and you want a cashless ride.
-Uber is currently the only rideshare app with legal pickup authorization at SJU.
+Uber in Puerto Rico is a popular San Juan Airport transfer choice when you travel light, surge pricing is inactive, and you want a cashless ride.
+Uber and Lyft both operate in the San Juan metro area, though Uber has deeper driver coverage and a longer track record at the airport.

 During normal demand, Uber typically runs 10 to 20 percent cheaper than the taxi zone rates.

-During heavy arrivals, bad weather, or traffic on PR-26, Uber’s surge multiplier can push a Condado ride past $80.
-This is absolutely not a typo.
+During heavy arrivals, bad weather, or traffic on PR-26, surge pricing can push a Condado ride past $80.
+That is not a typo.

 The moment you clear baggage claim, check the Uber app.
 If surge is active, close the app and walk to the PRTC kiosk to lock in the fixed taxi rate.
 Treat this as a live arbitrage decision every single time you land.

-Unlicensed operators linger inside the terminal offering cash Uber rides.
-Never accept these shady offers.
-You get no tracking, no insurance, and absolutely no price guarantee.
+Unlicensed operators linger inside the terminal offering cash rides.
+Never accept these.
+You get no tracking, no insurance, and no price guarantee.
 Always match the license plate and car model in your app before getting in.

 san juan airport transfer avoid rip offs surge warning 2

-The AMA bus costs a mere $0.75, but it probably won’t work for your San Juan Airport transfer.
-Two routes serve SJU: the T5 heading to Old San Juan in about 50 minutes, and the D53 to Condado and the Convention Center.
-Buses stop on the second-floor departure level at Terminals A, D, and E.
+The AMA bus costs $0.75, but it probably won’t work for your San Juan Airport transfer.
+Two routes serve SJU: the T5 heading to Old San Juan in about 50 minutes, and the D53 through Condado and the Convention Center.
+Bus stops are on the second-floor departure level at Terminals A, D, and E.

-The second problem is there is zero service on Sundays.
-This happens to be one of the highest-volume travel days of the entire week.
+The second problem is there is no T5 or D53 service on Sundays — one of the highest-volume travel days of the week.
+The E40 express (which connects to Tren Urbano, not tourist zones) is the only route that runs on Sundays.

-If you fly back solo with a backpack and want the cheapest possible ride, the T5 works.
-For everyone else, it is simply not a realistic option.
+Buses operate from approximately 5:00 AM to 9:00 PM on weekdays and 6:00 AM to 8:00 PM on Saturdays.
+If you fly back solo with a backpack and want the cheapest way of getting around Puerto Rico, the T5 works.
+For everyone else, it is not a realistic option.

 san juan airport transfer avoid rip offs surge warning 3

 The Tren Urbano does not reach SJU.
 Full stop.
-To use the rail system, you would need to first take a separate vehicle to Sagrado Corazón station.
+To use the rail system, you would need to first take a separate vehicle to Sagrado Corazón station or use the E40 bus to Piñero station.

-That initial taxi or Uber will cost you anywhere from $15 to $48 just to reach the northern terminus.
-The train also completely ignores Condado, Miramar, and Old San Juan.
+That initial taxi or Uber will cost you anywhere from $15 to $48 just to reach a station.
+The train also completely skips Condado, Miramar, and Old San Juan.

-Rent a car if you plan on leaving the San Juan metro area.
+Renting a car in Puerto Rico makes sense if you plan on leaving the San Juan metro area.
 Do not rent one if you are staying purely within city limits.
+Old San Juan’s cobblestone grid is a headache to navigate, and parking in Condado runs $15 to $35 per day before you even turn the ignition.

 On-site rentals (the smart choice)

-Hertz, Enterprise, National, Alamo, Avis, and Budget operate directly from the first-floor rental facility across from baggage claim.
+Hertz, Enterprise, National, Alamo, Avis, Budget, and Thrifty operate directly from the first-floor rental facility across from baggage claim.
 You can walk from the carousel to your car in minutes.
 Hours generally run from 5:30 AM to 11:30 PM.

-The small daily premium over off-site agencies is worth every single cent.
+The small daily premium over off-site agencies is worth every cent when you factor in zero shuttle wait time and better dispute resolution.

 Off-site agencies (the trap)

-That price gap disappears rapidly once they add surprise secondary driver fees and mandatory local insurance.
-They also push flat-rate toll packages that lose you money unless you drive highways every single day.
-Watch out for predatory damage claims for pre-existing scratches.
+That price gap disappears once they add surprise secondary driver fees and mandatory local insurance.
+They also push flat-rate toll packages that lose you money unless you drive highways every day.
+Watch out for predatory damage claims on pre-existing scratches.

-If you do rent off-site, photograph and video every single inch of the car before leaving the lot.
+Pro Tip: If you do rent off-site, photograph and video every inch of the car before leaving the lot.
+Open every door, pop the trunk, and record the odometer.
+Email the files to yourself immediately so you have a timestamped record.

 Expense Estimated cost (USD)